Thlayli/plex-genres-from-tags/README.md

 WARNING: This is a simple script and does not have extensive error management.
 Use at your own risk.
 I STRONGLY suggest creating a new music library to test the script and/or use the search string or date options to limit it to a subset of artists.
 Only run it on your entire music library when you're sure it's behaving as desired.
 It may take several hours to run on a large music collection.

-Set the following at runtime: e.g. "plex-genres-from-tags.py d=12h"
+Set the following at runtime: e.g. "plex-genres-from-tags.py -d=12h"
-- d = date_range (change only recently-added albums and related artists - date as yyyy-mm-dd or duration e.g. 6h, 14d, or 1y)
+- -d = date_range (change only recently-added albums and related artists - date as yyyy-mm-dd or duration e.g. 6h, 14d, or 1y)
-- q = search_string (optional artist name, limit which artist(s) are changed, matches partial names)
+- -q = search_string (optional artist name, limit which artist(s) are changed, matches partial names)
-- i = starting_index (in case you have to stop the script. restarts from X index)
+- -i = starting_index (in case you have to stop the script. restarts from X index)

 Customize the following in the script file:
 - token (auth token - https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)